DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Experiment

 \subsection{Analysis in Knowledge Domains}

-To explore the mechanism of the Knowledge-DuFFin, we visualize the fingerprint similarity between the protected model and the suspect models across all domains.
-Analysis of other models can be found in Appendix~\ref{app:knowledge_more_results}.
-As Fig.~\ref{fig:redar} shows, we found some interesting phenomena: \begin{itemize}[leftmargin=*] \item In each domain, compared to independent models, the pirated model exhibits more similar knowledge capabilities to the protected model, e.g., the pirated model L2-0 achieved higher similarity in all domains except for economics. \item The performance of the Knowledge-DuFFin varies across different domains, e.g., for the Qwen-14B-R1, compared to the engineering and the computer science domain, the fingerprint works significantly better on the math and physics domain, which reflects that the knowledge-level fingerprint has a certain preference for specific domains.
-Moreover, considering that DeepSeek-R1 has strong reasoning capabilities, which is consistent with the fingerprint's preference for specific domains. \end{itemize}
+To explore the mechanism of Knowledge-DuFFin, we visualize the fingerprint similarity between the protected model and suspect models across all domains (additional analyses in the Appendix~\ref{app:knowledge_more_results}).
+As shown in Fig.~\ref{fig:redar}, we observe that: (i) In each domain, pirated models exhibit higher similarity to the protected model compared to independently trained models.
+E.g., the pirated model L2-0 shows consistently higher similarity across all domains except economics; (ii) The effectiveness of Knowledge-DuFFin varies by domain.
+E.g., with R1-Distill-Qwen-14B, the fingerprint performs significantly better in math and physics than in engineering and computer science, indicating a domain preference in knowledge-level fingerprints.
+Notably, DeepSeek-R1’s strong reasoning ability aligns with this domain-specific sensitivity.